Yorkshire Children's Trust

 Yorkshire Children's Trust is here to provide emotional support with a BACP registered counsellor who will listen to you to understand your needs and offer a person-centred approach over several sessions.
 The initial assessment will be over the telephone and will typically last around 15 minutes and will give the counsellor an idea of what the best support options will be, and the expected number of sessions that will be required.
 This initial assessment will be offered free of charge.

 Our low cost, regular sessions will either take place over the telephone or in-person at our charity office based in the Halifax area, or in some cases at your home.
 Although there is a cost to these sessions, they can be paid either in a block of six or individually if that would be an easier option.
+The cost ranges from £20 for Skype sessions and phone sessions, £30 for office based sessions at our counselling suite to £45 travelling to schools.

 So what is person-centred counselling? - Basically it means that the counsellor will listen and be sympathetic to your problems and will help lead you to understand how to find your own strengths and personal identity and lead you to make your way successfully through your journey.
 There are no right or wrong answers and you will be asked to complete an anonymous form in each session to monitor your depression and anxiety levels.